Skip to main content

 • Participate in professional development for the selected technology tool which may include live, synchronous workshops or online self-paced workshops.

-• Attend 3 to 4 meetings with DELTA consultants.
+• Attend 2 to 3 meetings with DELTA consultants.

-• Present the plan or results of implementation to a peer cohort of Instructional Tool grantees.
+• Present the planning and results of implementation to a peer cohort of Instructional Tool grantees.
 Note: presentations will be recorded and shared with other faculty.

 Competitive Priorities